NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Alchemist.md

 ## Field DiscoveryLevel 5

-You learn a special discovery depending on your field.
+You learn discovery listed in your research field.

-See specific research fields for more information.

 ## Powerful AlchemyLevel 5

 Alchemical items you create on the fly are particularily potent.
-When you use Quick Alchemy to create an infused alchemical item that allows a saving throw, you can change its DC to your class DC.
+When you create an infused alchemical item that allows a saving throw, you can change its DC to your class DC.

 ## Alchemical Weapon ExpertiseLevel 7

 You've trained to more effectively wield the weapons you find in your lab.
-Your proficiency ranks for simple weapons, unarmed attacks, and alchemical bombs increase to expert.
+Your proficiency ranks for simple weapons, alchemical bombs, and unarmed attacks increase to expert.

-## Iron WillLevel 7
+## Will ExpertiseLevel 7

-Your mental defenses are an iron fortress.
+Your mental defenses grow stronger.
 Your proficiency rank for Will saves increases to expert.

-## Perpetual InfusionsLevel 7

-You have learned how to create perpetual alchemical infusions that can provide a near-infinite supply of certain simple items.
-You gain the ability to create two 1st-level alchemical items using Quick Alchemy without spending a batch of infused reagents.
-The items you can select depend on your research field and must be in your formula book.

-See specific research fields for more information.

 ## Alchemical ExpertiseLevel 9

 Constant practice has increased the effectiveness of your concoctions.
 Your proficiency rank for your alchemist class DC increases to expert.
+In addition, when you gather reagents during exploration mode, you can regain three vials instead of two.

+## Double BrewLevel 9

+You know your formulas so well that you can concoct two items at once.
+When using the Quick Alchemy action, you can create two items.
+These items don't have to be the same.
+If you create two consumables, you have to expend a versatile vial for each one.

-## AlertnessLevel 9
+## Perception ExpertiseLevel 9

 You remain alert to threats around you.
 Your proficiency rank for Perception increases to expert.

-## Double BrewLevel 9

-You know your formulas so well that you can concoct two items at once.
-When using the Quick Alchemy action, instead of spending one batch of infused reagents to create a single item, you can spend up to two batches of infused reagents to make up to two alchemical items as described in that action.
-These items do not have to be the same.
+## Perpetual PotencyLevel 11

+Your experience helps you improve your field vials with a benefit particular to your research field

-## JuggernautLevel 11
+## Chemical HardinessLevel 11

-Your body has become accustomed to physical hazards and resistant to pathogens and ailments.
+Imbibing alchemical compounds has strengthened your organs.
 Your proficiency rank for Fortitude saves increases to master.
 When you roll a success on a Fortitude save, you get a critical success instead.

-## Perpetual PotencyLevel 11

-Your perpetual infusions improve, allowing you to use Quick Alchemy to create more powerful items with no cost.
-The items you can select depend on your research field and must be in your formula book.

-See specific research fields for more information.

 ## Greater Field DiscoveryLevel 13

-You learn an incredible discovery that advances your understanding of your field.
+You learn an incredible discovery that advances your understanding of your field, as described in your research field

-See specific research fields for more information.

-## Light Armor ExpertiseLevel 13
+## Medium Armor ExpertiseLevel 13

-You've learned how to dodge while wearing light or no armor.
-Your proficiency ranks for light armor and unarmored defense increase to expert.
+You've learned to defend yourself better against attacks.
+Your proficiency ranks for light armor, medium armor, and unarmored defense increase to expert.

 ## Weapon SpecializationLevel 13

 You've learned how to inflict greater injuries with the weapons you know best.
 You deal 2 additional damage with weapons and unarmed attacks in which you are an expert.
 This damage increases to 3 if you're a master, and to 4 if you're legendary.

-## Alchemical AlacrityLevel 15
+## Alchemical Weapon MasteryLevel 15

-Your comfort in concocting items is such that you can create three at a time.
-When using the Quick Alchemy action, you can spend up to three batches of infused reagents to make up to three alchemical items as described in that action.
-These items do not have to be the same.
+You've mastered full capability with your weapons.
+Your proficiency ranks for simple weapons, alchemical bombs, and unarmed attacks increase to master.

-## EvasionLevel 15
+## Explosion DodgerLevel 15

-You've learned to move quickly to avoid explosions, dragon's breath, and worse.
+Your experiments taught you to fling yourself out of the way of sudden explosions.
 Your proficiency rank for Reflex saves increases to master.
 When you roll a success on a Reflex save, you get a critical success instead.

+## Abundant VialsLevel 17

+You're permanently [[Conditions/Quickened|Quickened]], and can use the extra action only to use Quick Alchemy to create a quick vial.
+You can create only one vial with this action, even if you have double brew or a similar ability.

 ## Alchemical MasteryLevel 17

-Your alchemical concoctions are incredibly effective.
+Your concoctions are incredibly effective.
 Your proficiency rank for your alchemist class DC increases to master.

-## Perpetual PerfectionLevel 17

-You have perfected your perpetual infusions, allowing you to use Quick Alchemy to create even more powerful items at no cost.
-The items you can select depend on your research field and must be in your formula book.

-See specific research fields for more information.

-## Light Armor MasteryLevel 19
+## Medium Armor MasteryLevel 19

-Your skill with light armor improves, increasing your ability to dodge blows.
-Your proficiency ranks for light armor and unarmored defense increase to master.
+Your skill with light and medium armor improves, increasing your ability to avoid blows.
+Your proficiency ranks for light and medium armor, as well as for unarmed defense, increase to master.